How to write a proposal cover letter in 2026: Examples + free template

 After completing the structure and details of your proposal cover letter, end with a persuasive closing demonstrating your understanding of the next steps.
 Clients want to understand how you’ll assist them in achieving their objectives and the next steps for moving forward.
 This demonstrates to them that you can simplify the process by detailing the necessary steps to advance.

 Don’t forget to include a signature!
 But who signs it?
 Who signs the proposal cover letter varies based on different factors.
-The person who has the relationship with the client is in charge of the strategy, and probably carried out the research leading to the proposal is typically the one that should sign the proposal cover letter.
+The signee is often the person who has worked most closely with the client.

 Otherwise, you should consider having the executive director of your organization sign the cover letter and include their contact details for professionalism.
 People to consider for signing the proposal cover letter include: